ElMassimo/capybara-compose/docs/guide/essentials/aliases.md

 # Locator Aliases 🔍

-You can encapsulate locators for commonly used elements to avoid hardcoding them in different tests by defining `aliases`.
+You can encapsulate locators for commonly used elements by defining `aliases`.

+These aliases can then be used on any of the [actions], [finders], [matchers], or [assertions].

-As a result, if the UI changes there are less places that need to be updated in the tests 😃
+As a result, when the UI changes it will be significantly easier to update the tests, because selectors and labels are not hardcoded all over the place 😃

 ```ruby
 class FormTestHelper < BaseTestHelper